The Best Podcast Equipment Guide for 2024

 Popular Dynamic Mics for Podcasting

-USB Microphones vs XLR Microphones for Podcasting
+USB Microphones vs XLR Microphones

-USB Microphones for podcasting
+USB Microphones for Podcasting

 USB Microphones plug directly into a computer (or smartphone via an adapter).
 You can record your podcast into a Digital Audio Workstation (DAW) or other podcast recording software like VoiceMeeter.